martpet/trip-pics/README.md

 ### Creating personal accounts for developers

-Developers need permissions to assume the *CrossAccountDevHostedZone* role.
+Developers need permissions to assume the *ZoneDelegation* role in the *DevService* account.

 There are two options:

-* Create a personal account in the *Dev* unit of AWS Organizations.
+* Create new personal accounts for developers in the *Dev* unit.
-* Add permissions for an external account in the *CrossAccountDevHostedZone* **trust policy**.
+* Add permissions for existing accounts to the the *ZoneDelegation* role's **trust policy**.

 <details>
-    <summary>Permissions for an external account in CrossAccountDevHostedZone trust policy</summary>
+    <summary>Permissions for an existing account in ZoneDelegation trust policy</summary>

      {
         "Effect": "Allow",
         "Principal": {
-            "AWS": "external-account-id"
+            "AWS": "ACCOUNT_ID"
         },
         "Action": "sts:AssumeRole"
     }